+Criteria:
-1. Patients that require ALS interventions or would benefit from fluid administration.

-2. IO should be considered in patients who are in cardiac arrest or after failed IV access (> 90 seconds) during life-threatening condition that is dependent on prompt vascular access.

-3. Providers must have the appropriate equipment prior to making attempt at access of specialty lines (i.e. Huber needle for port access).

-4. For Port, PICC, and Central Line Access, patient must meet medical necessity criteria for vascular access while not meeting criteria for intraosseous access.
+- 1. Patients that require ALS interventions or would benefit from fluid administration. - 2.
+IO should be considered in patients who are in cardiac arrest or after failed IV access (>90 seconds) during life-threatening condition that is dependent on prompt vascular access. - 3.
+Providers must have the appropriate equipment prior to making attempt at access of specialty lines (i.e.: Huber needle for port access). - 4.
+For Port, PICC, and Central Line Access, patient must meet medical necessity criteria for vascular access while not meeting criteria for intraosseous access.

-Provider: Order/Treatment: Order Type: AEMT Primary sites for IV access are peripheral (hands, arms, antecubital fossa, and saphenous vein) with alternates as scalp veins and external jugular veins.
-Peripheral IVs should be established within 90 seconds if the patient is critical and they should NEVER delay transport of the patient.
-When the patient is unresponsive or unstable and vascular access is deemed potentially life-saving, an IO line should be established.
-Once the IO is established, flush the line with 20-40mg of 2% Lidocaine for adults (0.5 mg/kg for pediatric patients) if the patient is responsive to pain.
-S - Standing EMT-1 4.
-The following criteria/steps apply to ALL types of devices that are listed for access a) if possible, confirm with patient that device is in good condition and able to be used b) open necessary supplied and maintain aseptic field c) don mask and gloves d) ensure the patient's face is turned away from the site/access e) after administration of medications and IV fluids, flush with 20 cc of saline f) document procedure and rationale in patient care report g) If patient is unstable, DO NOT delay access, place an IO.
-5. If the patient has a peripherally inserted central catheter (PICC) or central line consider access in lieu of traditional IV access.
-Locate injection port and scrub IV hub with alcohol for 15 seconds.
+A Once IO is established, flush the line with 20-40 mg of 2% Lidocaine for adults, (0.5 mg/kg for pediatric patients) if the patient is responsive to pain. Ι The following criteria/steps apply to ALL types of devices that are listed for access a) if possible, confirm with patient that device is in good condition and able to be used b) open necessary supplied and maintain aseptic field; don mask and gloves d) ensure the patient's face is turned away from the site/access e) after administration of medications and IV fluids, flush with 20 cc of saline f) document procedure and rationale in patient care report g) If patient is unstable, DO NOT delay access, place an IO.
+If the patient has a peripherally inserted central catheter (PICC) or central line consider access in lieu of traditional IV access.
+Locate the injection port and scrub IV hub with alcohol for 15 seconds.
 Insert the IV line tubing and secure.
-Verify patency by flushing with 20cc saline.
-R-OMD EMT-P 6.
-If the patient has indwelling medication port consider access of mediport in lieu of traditional IV access.
+Verify patency by flushing with 20 cc saline. Р If the patient has indwelling medication port consider access of mediport in lieu of traditional IV access.
 Palpate port location and septum.
-Ready extension set and non- R-OMD coring needle.
+Ready extension set and non- coring needle.
 Cleanse implanted port site with alcohol in a circular manner.
-After drying completely, use chlorahexadine in a scrubbing fashion.
+After drying completely, use chlorhexidine in a scrubbing fashion.
 Allow to dry completely.
 Use non-dominant gloved hand to palpate and stabilize implanted port.
-Insert non-coring needle via septum of port until tip come in contact with back of port.
-Aspirate for blood return and flush with 20cc normal saline.
+Insert coring needle via septum of port until tip comes in contact with back of port.
+Aspirate for blood return and flush with 20 cc NS.
 Cover site with biopatch or tegaderm.